ARTbio/startbio/docs/AnalyseGenomes_2024/deploy-galaxy-server.md

     installations of ~28 bioinformatics tools to analyse sequencing datasets.

-    Although it is completely scripted and requires minimal intervention from your part, this process **takes ==1 hour in total==, once,** and the deployed server will serve you for ==_the rest of the training week_==.
+    Although it is completely scripted and requires minimal intervention from your part, this process **takes ==~1 hour in total==, once,** and the deployed server will serve you for ==_the rest of the training week_==.

-    Therefore, we ask you **extra focus** on this section as well as ==preparing your Galaxy server in advance of the Galaxy training week==.
+    Therefore, we ask you **extra focus** on this section as well as ==preparing your Galaxy server in advance of the Galaxy training week== **starting on Monday 2nd, December - 2024**.

-    Last practical recommendation about internet connection:
+    **Practical recommendation about internet connection:**

-    The deployment of the Galaxy server and the installation of Galaxy tools in the server involves remote execution of scripts in your Virtual Machine.
+    The deployment of the Galaxy server and the installation of Galaxy tools in the server involves **remote execution** of scripts in your Virtual Machine.
-    Therefore, it is mandatory that the internet connection between your local terminal (where you are physically working !) and the remote VM ==STAYS UP== during these two phases.
+    Therefore, it is much better that the internet connection between your local terminal (where you are physically working) and the remote VM ==**STAYS UP**== and that you stay physically around your screen during these two phases.

     Some local machines are configured to sleep after a certain amount of time of inactivity.
-    This sleeping process MAY STOP YOUR CONNECTION with the VM and consequently STOP the EXECUTION OF YOUR INSTALLATION SCRIPTS.
-Should this happen, you will have to re-run the whole interrupted script, with complications stemming from previous incomplete execution.
+    This sleeping process may stop your connection with the VM and consequently give you the inconfortable feeling that you "lost the thread".

-    --> Please, keep an eye on your deployment during its execution and take any action to prevent internet connection breaks.
+    However, should you loose your SSH connection, for any reason, do not [panic and restart everything from scratch.]

+    Indeed, once the installation software is triggered, it will continue in the background of ubuntu until its completion and independently from the SSH connection.

+    --> Just reconnect to your VM instance and follow the running installation whose log is keept in /root/install_log.txt, using the command `tail -f /root/install_log.txt`

 So let's do this, step by step, typing in the ssh Terminal you have opened in the previous [section](../bare-galaxy-google/#2-connect-to-the-vm-using-the-ssh-web-console):